ghost-town/assemble-manifest/README.md

  * Override any objects or properties in the options by simply adding the new value to the options.
  * Remove any objects or properties in the options by making the value `undefined` (this is a quick fix, will revisit but it works for now.)
  * Define new objects and properties in the options block.
- * Output to either YAML or JSON format.
- * Generate arrays of files with specific extensions from given source directories.
-Currently limited to certain file types, but may be expanded to be more dynamic if there is a use case.

 ``` js
 manifest: {